semgrep/semgrep-docs/docs/release-notes/august-2024.md

 ### Removed

-- Removed the Ticketing page; Semgrep supports Jira exclusively and other ticketing integration betas have been closed.
-Semgrep may reopen betas for future ticketing integrations.
+- Removed the Ticketing page; Semgrep supports Jira exclusively.
+Other ticketing integration betas have been closed.
+Semgrep may reopen beta programs for future ticketing integrations.

 ## 🔧 OSS Engine